 - Thick, strong wipe has high fluid capacity and is pliable to get into crevices and corners of equipment

 - 4 minutes

-- 50 microorganims, including Clostridium difficile, Norovirus and 14 multi-drug resistant organisms
+- 50 microorganims, including Clostridioides difficile, Norovirus and 14 multi-drug resistant organisms

-- Bactericidal, Fungicidal, Tuberculocidal, Virucidal, Sporicidal (Clostridium difficile spores)
+- Bactericidal, Fungicidal, Tuberculocidal, Virucidal, Sporicidal (Clostridioides difficile)

 - 1:10 Dilution of 6300 PPM Sodium Hypochlorite (Bleach)

 - Compatible with a broad range of surfaces and equipment in healthcare

 - Up to 2x greater compatibility vs competitors with materials used in healthcare1